-The purpose of Regulatory Amendment 16 is to reconsider the annual November 1 through April 30 prohibition on the use of black sea bass pot gear and modify buoy line/weak link gear requirements and buoy line rope marking for black sea bass pots required by the Atlantic Large Whale Take Reduction Plan.
+The purpose of Regulatory Amendment 16 is to reconsider the annual November 1 through April 30 prohibition on the use of black sea bass pot gear and to restore the black sea bass commercial sector fishery closer to the balance between pot and other gear components that existed prior to changes in management caused by early season closures due to the commercial ACL being met.
+The amendment will enhance buoy line/weak link gear requirements and buoy line rope marking for black sea bass pots required by the Atlantic Large Whale Take Reduction Plan, to help identify black sea bass pot gear used in the South Atlantic.